-This gateway requires adding Zuora EU IP addresses to the whitelist for each of your gateway merchant accounts.
-Therefore, before start using this gateway on Zuora EU Data Center, you must contact with the gateway to add Zuora EU IP addresses to the gateway's whitelist for both the Sandbox and Production environments so that both environments can work properly.
+This gateway requires adding Zuora EU or US Cloud Data Center IP addresses to the whitelist for each of your gateway merchant accounts, depending on which data center that your tenant is located at.
+Therefore, before start using this gateway on Zuora EU or US Cloud Data Center, you must contact with the gateway to add Zuora EU or US Clould Data Center IP addresses to the gateway's whitelist for both the Sandbox and Production environments so that both environments can work properly.

-For more information about the Zuora EU IP addresses, see Outbound IP Addresses Whitelisting.
+For more information about the Zuora EU or US Cloud Data Center IP addresses, see Outbound IP Addresses Whitelisting.

 Configure Qvalent Quick Gateway

 To set up Qvalent QuickGateway as your gateway, enter your Qvalent credentials in the Payment Settings > Setup Payment Gateway page.
 When selecting a Gateway Type, choose Qvalent.